pcdshub/pcdsdevices/docs/source/upcoming_release_notes/664-Acromag_channels_prefixed.rst

 Features
 --------
-- Added a factory function `acromag_factory_func` to support the creation of happi entries from the questionnaires for a single acromag channel.
+- Added a factory function `acromag_ch_factory_func` to support the creation of happi entries from the questionnaires for a single acromag channel.
+- Added an alias for this function `AcromagChannel`.

 Device Updates
 --------------